swiftsam/swiftsam.github.io/_posts/2015-10-29-dont-trust-your-spreadsheet.md

   - Betterment
 ---

-_This post was originally published [on the Betterment blog](https://www.betterment.com/resources/modern-data-analysis-dont-trust-your-spreadsheet/)_

 - Companies are innovating and improving the craft of using data to do business.
 - Companies like Betterment are hiring data scientists and analysts who use software development techniques to reliably answer business questions which have quickly expanded in scale and complexity.
 - To do good data work today, you need to use a system that is reproducible, versionable, scalable, and open.